-When students violate school rules, responsive interventions are used to help identify the cause of the behavior and identify a solution.
+When students violate school rules, restorative practice and interventions are used to help identify the cause of the behavior and identify a solution.
 The school's MTSS Team will meet bi-monthly in order to support students, teachers and families with student behavior.

-Responsive Interventions are documented and tracked using major and minor referrals on Infinite Campus.
-Responsive Interventions work in a progressive manner.
-Before consequences are assigned, teachers and administrators consider the root cause of the misbehavior.
+Restorative Practices and Interventions are documented and tracked using major and minor referrals on Infinite Campus.
+Responsive Practices and Interventions work in a progressive manner.
+Before consequences are assigned, teachers, administrators, and students collaborate and consider the root cause of the misbehavior.